 Many have wondered why Camilla did not receive the title of Princess of Wales when she married Charles in 2005.
 (She is officially known as Camilla, Duchess of Cornwall.)
 Even though Diana passed away in 1997, I think the Queen realized that the public remains loyal to Diana and her beloved status as the people’s Princess.
-I do however believe that the public would embrace Catherine in such a title.

 Have you ever wondered about the ranking of titles?
 At the top of the royal heap is Emperor~ King of kings (i.e. other sovereigns, not to be confused with THE King of kings in religious terms) and is the ruler of an empire.
 The title of Emperor is known by other names elsewhere.